-- Scrutiny notes and supports the contents of the report and the current activity to protect Walsall children and young people from the risk of child sexual exploitation, to pursue perpetrators and to disrupt their activities, including through prosecution. - Scrutiny challenges the Council and its partners on the outcomes for children and young people in Walsall in relation to preventing and protecting against child sexual exploitation
+- Scrutiny notes and supports the contents of the report and the current activity to protect Walsall children and young people from the risk of child sexual exploitation, to pursue perpetrators and to disrupt their activities, including through prosecution. - Scrutiny challenges the partnership on the outcomes for children and young people in Walsall in relation to preventing and protecting against child sexual exploitation.